-Mobile Muster is the product stewardship program of the mobile phone industry and is accredited by the federal government.
+MobileMuster is the product stewardship program of the telecommunications industry and is accredited by the federal government.
 It is voluntarily funded by all of the major handset manufacturers and network carriers to provide a free mobile phone recycling program in Australia to the highest environmental standard.
-The program is committed to raising awareness and educating the community on why it is important to recycle.
+The program is committed to raising awareness and educating the community on repair, reuse and recycling.

 The program accepts all brands and types of mobile phones, plus their batteries, chargers and accessories.
-Our extensive collection network provides 3,500 public drop off points across the country along with a free post back option.
+Our extensive collection network provides 3,000 public drop off points across the country along with a free post back option.

 MobileMuster is managed by the Australian Mobile Telecommunications Association (AMTA) on behalf of our members.
-Handset manufacturers (Alcatel, Apple, HMD Global, HTC, Huawei, Google, Microsoft, Motorola, Oppo, Samsung, ZTE) Network carriers (Optus, Telstra, TPG Telecom).
+Handset manufacturers (Alcatel, Apple, HMD Global, HTC, Huawei, Google, Motorola, Oppo, Samsung, Vigo Mobile Australia, ZTE).
+Network carriers (Optus, Telstra, TPG Telecom).
 Accessory manufacturers and distributors (Cellnet Australia, Force Technology).
 Network connectivity manufacturers (Technicolor, TP-Link).

 This provides confidence that MobileMuster provides a framework to effectively address the environmental, health and safety impacts of a product or material across its full life cycle, from manufacture to disposal.
 The accreditation also supports accountability and transparency of the program.

 For more information and inspiration on how our members are approaching their commitment visit their websites below.

 MobileMuster partners with charities to incentivise consumers and to thank them for recycling with us.
 We have given over $1 million to support local charities including the Salvos, Able Australia, OzHarvest, Take 3 for the Sea and Landcare Australia.
 Our charity partnerships encourage Australians to recycle and do some good.